papastam/HY435_Lab/README.md

 During the first lab we measured the throughput between hosts and servers (with the iperf3 tool).
 We ran multiple scenarios wich can be found in the [assignment PDF](https://github.com/papastam/HY435_Lab/blob/master/Lab1/assignment1.pdf).
 We plotted the results and reported them in the [Lab1 report](https://github.com/papastam/HY435_Lab/blob/master/Lab1/HY435_Lab1_Report.pdf).

 # Lab 2
 In this lab we implemented the iperf3 tool in C copying the original iperf3 tool functionality.
-The code can be found inside the `src` directory.
+The code can be found inside the `./src` directory.
 To compile the iperf tool run `make` in the `./Lab2` direcory.
 The executable syntax is ```./mini_iperf <options> ```

 # Lab 3